 Workforce knowledge is a system that helps people in an organization share, access, and update business knowledge and information.
-Workforce knowledge paths accelerate strong learning culture and encourage stakeholders to take ownership of their learning and share case studies.
+Workforce knowledge paths accelerate strong learning culture and encourage stakeholders to take ownership of their own learning and share case studies.
 They are designed to harness the power of streams to create an organizational culture that encourages collaboration, sharing and recognition.
 Workforce knowledge paths give workers a platform to participate, engage and validate in development activities.

 No Data Found